![]() |

 what they have always done

-into the Viking boat we scrambled
+into the Viking boat we

 to help feed everyone